JulianNicholls/Raspberry-Pi-Misc/README.md

 Read a Light Dependent Resistor using the RC charge time of a capacitor.
 See comments inside for details.

 ## python/gpiozero

 Examples using the GPIO Zero library.

 ### button_led

 Using gpiozero library, switch a LED connected to GPIO17 on and off with a button connected to GPIO21 and a GND.

 ### puffin

-Emulate a Puffin crossing i.e. when a button is pressed, the traffic lights change back to Red and the green man comes on.
+Emulate a complete British Puffin crossing.
+It has Red, Amber, and Green LEDs for the cars, obviously.
+It uses a Red and Green LED for walk / don't walk for pedestrians.
+It also uses another Red LED to indicate that the crossing request button has been acknowledged.

+### rgd_led

+Drive a common-cathode RGB LED.

 ## python/pygame